Nominations Deadline: January 31 at 11:59 pm Eastern Time

 - Actively seek and submit nominations

 - Review and evaluate nominations

-- Select award recipient(s) based on the award criteria
+- Select at most two recipients of the award based on the award criteria

 - Chair presents the Award(s) at the AAA Annual Meeting

 - If the Chair has any questions about the charge or responsibilities of this committee, s/he should contact the Chief Executive Officer, the President, or the Committee's Board of Directors Liaison.

 - Current Committee members who are nominated for the award will be asked to either recuse themselves from the Committee or remove their nomination from consideration.

 - All nominees nominated for a given year’s award – who are not selected for that year’s award – will be automatically considered for the award for the following two (2) years.

 - Nominees who were not selected for the 2022 AAA Outstanding Accounting Educator Award will be considered during the selection process for the 2023 Award and, if not chosen for the 2023 Award, will also be considered for the 2024 Award.
 At the end of the selection process for the 2024 Award, if a nominee has not been chosen as the award recipient or has not been re-nominated, he/she will no longer be considered for the award.